-80% CO2

 Increasing plastics recycling has the potential to:

-(Information gathered from a recent report by Imperial College London)
+(Information sourced from a recent report by Imperial College London)